 Dental check ups/cleanings are $30 dollars, office visits for physicians are $30- 45.
 My physical therapy appointments after surgery were $20 each.
 When I turn 60, I will purchase health insurance from the government plan at $70 a month.

 John pays $3,000 per year to Cigna for international healthcare, saying “This is important for me because I travel a lot.
 Last year I broke my wrist and had an operation with 2 nights in a private hospital room all for $7k.
 This was with one of the best surgeons in the country, in a top hospital, and was covered on my insurance.
 Otherwise, local health care is very cheap in Quito: doctor appointments costs $40-50 with a US-trained doctor, and medicines rarely set me back more than $20.”

 While Cuenca and Quito get the bulk of the expats in Ecuador and are the easiest places to get by without being fluent in Spanish, there are plenty of other options if you get to a functional level of communicating.
 To change climates, you only need to change your altitude.

+If you want the rural life when relocating to Ecuador, prices can be especially cheap.
 You can move to the countryside and really get a lot of real estate bang for your buck.
 Lynne was working herself to death in St. Louis, then found out her day job was going to be eliminated.